Priyanshupuri0/Coursera-HTML/README.md

 # Coursera-HTML
-This repo is for coursera courses of HTML CSS AND JAVASCRIPT
+This repository is for Coursera courses of HTML CSS AND JAVASCRIPT